 - Alfred Ernest Bagnall of Westcliff-on-Sea, Essex died on 19th October 1906

-A further passenger who died soon afterwards from diphtheria:
+A further passenger who died from diphtheria seven weeks after the accident:

 - Peggy Robertson aged 3 years, daughter of Sgt.
 Robertson; Peggy died on 10th November 1906, not long after returning home with her mother